stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 ## Harmonize country names with `countrycode()`

 Country names are a little messy because different languages have different naming conventions for different places.
-ISO3C codes are a standardized way to refer to countries, although there are many more methodologies.
-The package `countrycode` has a function also called `countrycode()` that does this conversion for us.
+ISO3C codes are a standardized way to refer to countries, although there are other standardized ways... so the standardization isn't even standardized.

+Thankfully, the package `countrycode` has a function also called `countrycode()` that takes care of this conversion for us.

 **Semi-pro tip**: If you're doing a serious project, you should be careful to check that this conversion is working as you intend.

-For instance, Hong Kong's official name is "Hong Kong Special Administrative Region of the People's Republic of China (PRC)", and `countrycode` tends to look for just the name "China", so you might sometimes need to manually adjust the naming that you convert from to avoid information getting lost or misread.
+For instance, Hong Kong's official name is "Hong Kong Special Administrative Region of the People's Republic of China (PRC)", and `countrycode` tends to look for just the name "China".
+You might sometimes need to manually adjust the naming that you convert from to avoid information getting lost or altered.

 ## Create/edit variables with `mutate()`